-Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 New Animal Life Cycles How is your life like an alligator's life?
+Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Animal Life Cycles How is your life like an alligator's life?
 Students create models of several different animal life cycles and compare them to one another.
 They use these models to discover the pattern that all animals are born, grow, can have babies, and eventually die.
 3-LS1-1 Use simple graphical representations to show that different types of organisms have unique and diverse life cycles.
 Describe that all organisms have birth, growth, reproduction, and death in common but there are a variety of ways in which these happen.
 Lesson 2 Environmental Change & Engineering What's the best way to get rid of mosquitoes?
 Students obtain and evaluate information about mosquitoes from different sources.
 They analyze and interpret information about the mosquito life cycle to reduce the number of mosquitoes that live in a certain area.
 3-LS4-4 Analyze and interpret given data about changes in a habitat and describe how the changes may affect the ability of organisms that live in that habitat to survive and reproduce.
 3-LS4-5(MA) Provide evidence to support a claim that the survival of a population is dependent upon reproduction.
-3.3-5-ETS1-2 &amp; 3.3-5-ETS1-4(MA) Lesson 3 Plant Life Cycles Why are there so many different kinds of flowers?
+3.3-5-ETS1-1 &amp; 3.3-5-ETS1-4(MA) Lesson 3 Pollination & Plant Reproduction Why do plants grow flowers?
+Students model the structure and function of flower parts that are responsible for creating seeds.
+3-LS1-1 Use simple graphical representations to show that different types of organisms have unique and diverse life cycles.
+Describe that all organisms have birth, growth, reproduction, and death in common but there are a variety of ways in which these happen.
+Lesson 4 Fruit, Seeds, & Plant Reproduction Why do plants give us fruit?
+Students explore the function of fruits in plants and practice classification.
+3-LS1-1 Use simple graphical representations to show that different types of organisms have unique and diverse life cycles.
+Describe that all organisms have birth, growth, reproduction, and death in common but there are a variety of ways in which these happen.
+Lesson 5 Plant Life Cycles Why are there so many different kinds of flowers?
 Students play a game that models the stages of the plant life cycle.
 After playing the game students use the model to show how changes to one part of the life cycle affect all other stages.
 3-LS1-1 Use simple graphical representations to show that different types of organisms have unique and diverse life cycles.
 Describe that all organisms have birth, growth, reproduction, and death in common but there are a variety of ways in which these happen.
+3-LS4-5(MA) Provide evidence to support a claim that the survival of a population is dependent upon reproduction.